R. Stanton Wettick Jr.: Judicial service

-In 1976, Pennsylvania Governor Milton Shapp appointed Wettick to the Allegheny County Court of Common Pleas, located in Pittsburgh, Pennsylvania.
-In 1977, Wettick was elected to the Court of Common Pleas for a ten-year term, and was successful in retention elections for additional ten-year terms in 1987 and 1997.
+In 1976, Pennsylvania Governor Milton Shapp appointed Wettick to the Allegheny County Court of Common Pleas, Pennsylvania's Fifth Judicial District, located in Pittsburgh, Pennsylvania.
+This is one of Pennsylvania's trial courts.
+In 1977, Wettick was elected to the Court of Common Pleas for a ten-year term.
+He was later successful in retention elections for additional ten-year terms in 1987 and 1997.
 In 2007, he took senior status at age 69.
 He retired from the court in 2016 because he reached the mandatory retirement age; not because he wanted to.

 Wettick served the court in many capacities, and became especially well known in Allegheny County, and across Pennsylvania's courts, for his rulings on discovery matters.

-He began his judicial career in the Family Division, eventually becoming its administrative judge; and in 1990, he was assigned to the court's Civil Division, becoming its administrative judge in 2003.
+Wettick began his judicial career in the Family Division, eventually becoming its administrative judge; and in 1990, he was assigned to the court's Civil Division, becoming its administrative judge in 2003.
 He handled thorny and complex cases in the Civil Division, and in 2007, he helped create a specialized business court and complex litigation track, the Commerce and Complex Litigation Center, and was assigned as one of its original judges.

-In 2003, Pennsylvania's Supreme Court created and adopted new rules of civil procedure to make judicial process more uniform across Pennsylvania, so the state's lawyers could more easily understand each county's local practices.
+During Wettick's time as a trial court judge serving on the Court of Common Pleas, Pennsylvania's Supreme Court made him chair of its Civil Procedural Rules Committee.
+In 2003, Pennsylvania's Supreme Court created and adopted new rules of civil procedure to make the judicial process more uniform across Pennsylvania, so the state's lawyers could more easily understand each county court's local practices.
 In creating these new rules, the Pennsylvania Supreme Court Judicial Council's Committee on Statewide Rules collaborated with the Supreme Court's Civil Procedural Rules Committee chaired by Wettick.

 In 2011, Wettick was specially assigned to preside over a case in Philadelphia's First Judicial District, where that judicial district itself along with the Chief Justice of Pennsylvania's Supreme Court were the plaintiffs in the lawsuit; and where he had to address issues such as whether a former Pennsylvania Supreme Court Justice could be subject to a deposition in that case.

-As an example of Pennsylvania courts respect for Wettick, although appellate courts are not bound by decisions of trial level courts, Pennsylvania's Supreme Court cited a decision by Wettick to support its opinion in Shafer Electric and Construction vs. Mantia.
-Other cases show the significant issues he addressed over the years that reached Pennsylvania's highest court.
+Another example of the Pennsylvania Supreme Court's respect for Wettick was its citation to a legal opinion by Wettick to support the Supreme Court's opinion in Shafer Electric and Construction vs. Mantia; although appellate courts are not bound by decisions of trial level courts in Pennsylvania.

+Wettick also addressed significant legal issues over the years that reached Pennsylvania's Supreme Court.
 In one case, a majority of Pennsylvania's Supreme Court followed Wettick's decision concerning dismissing cases that a plaintiff failed to actively pursue over a period of years.
 In another case, involving a dispute over the constitutionality of Pennsylvania's property tax laws, Pennsylvania's Supreme Court agreed with some, though not all, of Wettick's reasoning in addressing the constitutionality of Pennsylvania's real estate assessment laws.